Milk and Honey (poetry collection): Reception

-Kaur's poetry has been described as easy and simple to read, and it is credited with changing people's views of poetry, because "she tells it how it is", according to Rob Walker of The Guardian.
+Kaur's poetry has been described as easy and simple to read, not intellectually demanding, 'pablum' and it is credited with changing people's views of poetry, because "she tells it how it is", according to Rob Walker of The Guardian.
 The book received criticism regarding its reliance on the style of "InstaPoetry", with Bustle stating that Kaur and the book have "by far borne the brunt of these critiques.
 For every positive review of Kaur's work, there is at least one scathing critique, ranging from actual engagement with her writing to cheap shots claiming she had 'commodified [sic] her South Asian heritage'".
 Critic John Maher of Publishers Weekly has described Kaur as a "polarizing figure" for literacy, publishing, and media, who might be able to make poems sell again.
 Maher stated that while a 2015 survey reported a drop in poetry reading between 1992 and 2012, poetry sales figures doubled in 2017, two years after Kaur published Milk and Honey.

-Chiara Giovanni critiqued Kaur’s ability to be a representative for female empowerment, stating, “‘there is something deeply uncomfortable about the self-appointed spokesperson of South Asian womanhood being a privileged young woman from the West’”.
+Chiara Giovanni critiqued Kaur's ability to be a representative for female empowerment, stating, "'there is something deeply uncomfortable about the self-appointed spokesperson of South Asian womanhood being a privileged young woman from the West'".
 The book also received criticism over claims that Kaur's work plagiarized that of Nayyirah Waheed.
 Critics cited similarities between the two poets' writing style of short poems with jagged punctuation and line breaks, and for the same imagery.

+Censorship in the United States

 In February 2022, Milk and Honey was listed as #47 on a list of 50 books that "conservative" parents wanted banned from public schools in the state of Texas.
 Kaur called the ban "disturbing" during an interview with CTV News.
+The book was banned in multiple school districts in Missouri in 2023.
+PEN America listed the book as one of the 11 most banned books in the 2022–2023 school year because it explores issues of sexual assault and violence.
+About the bans, Kaur wrote on Instagram, "I remember sitting in my school library in high school, turning to books about sexual assault because I didn't have anyone else to turn to. this is the reality for many students."